Cyprus Seven Trial: Trials

 When questioned about his untimely clearance from the unit, investigators became aware of something of far greater significance.
 In February 1982, Jones met a Saudi Arabian man named "John" in a nightclub and after a night of drinking, they went back to his flat in Larnaca on the coast.
 After a night of sex with two other men, John later revealed that he had images of the three men having sex and he used this leverage on Jones to acquire information from him.
 After the first day of opening statements, the trial was held in camera due to the secret nature of some of the information being revealed in court.

 In a similar vein to the Aircraftsman Davis court case a year earlier, the defence called those who they said were the handlers and spies on the receiving side of the information.
 Josie Igniliano, the Filipino cabaret singer who Jones was supposedly infatuated with and others whom the prosecution alleged were involved in the spy ring testified for the defence in September 1985.
 Igniliano and another singer, the defendants and in at least one case, a defendant's wife, all strenuously denied that the sexual encounters described by the prosecution ever took place.

 After the jury deliberated for seven days, all of the defendants were acquitted, with Jones the last to be discharged on 27 October 1985.
 The prosecution allegations were that the men had done "incalculable damage" to the United Kingdom, and stating that the spy-ring had given secrets away "by the bagful".
-The defendants argued that their confessions were tortured out of them, with the judge acknowledging in court that Jones had been questioned by the service police for 55 hours and by Special Branch by 21 hours.
+The defendants argued that their confessions were coerced, with the judge acknowledging in court that Jones had been questioned by the service police for 55 hours and by Special Branch by 21 hours.
 Jones had also spent 17 hours over three days writing out his statement.
 Jones said that his interrogators had told him that;